Reyniergc/Classic-Arcade-Game-Clone/README.md

 This class is used to draw the enemies, player, hearts and the random jewels on the canvas in a determinate coordinate (x, y) **__class DrawImagesOnCanvas {}__*

-The enemy class draw the enemies on the canvas.
-Receive four parameters for the constructor.
+The enemy class draws the enemies on the canvas.
+The constructor receives four parameters.

 constructor(enemy_img_name, enemySpeed, coordinate_x, coordinate_y) {}
 __enemy_img_name__ Represent the image to draw the enemies